maion308/sequelize-relations-lab/README.md

   operatorsAliases: Op,
 });

-// create models for Author and Book
+// create models for Author and Book (HOLD OFF FOR NOW, INSTRUCTIONS FOR THIS BELOW)

-// establish relationships between your models
+// establish relationships between your models (HOLD OFF FOR NOW, INSTRUCTIONS FOR THIS BELOW)

 module.exports = {
   Author,